Kryptic2020/darknet/README.md

 * No descriptions
 * Monopoly!

-# R8	Why is it a problem that needs solving?
+<a name="solution"/></a>

+# Marketplace Solution
-Darknet was developed not to only try solving most of the above-mentioned issues and been an inclusive platform for bad experience Sellers and Buyers, but also to contribute to the global economy, as our platform will contribute to with individuals, entrepreneurs and business to sell more products, making more income, paying more taxes, resulting in more investment and development in areas such as health, education and technology for our global society.
+Darknet was developed not to only try solving most of the above-mentioned issues and been an inclusive platform for bad experience Sellers and Buyers, but also to contribute to the global economy.
+Our platform will help individuals, entrepreneurs and business, to sell more products, make more income, pay more taxes, resulting in more investment and development in areas such as health, education and technology for our global society.

+<a name="problem"/></a>

-# R9 Visit Darknet website at:
+# Visit Darknet website at:
 ### https://darknet2.herokuapp.com/

-# R10	Visit GitHub repository (repo) at:
+# Visit GitHub repository (repo) at:
 ### https://github.com/Kryptic2020/darknet

-<a name="links"/></a>
+<a name="overview"/></a>

-# R11	Darknet app description:
+# Darknet App Overview:

  ### Purpose
    Darknet aim to reach a global e-commerce scale, connecting millions of buyers and sellers from all markets.
 Darknet provides economic opportunity to every individuals with no exception, it includes entrepreneurs, businesses and organizations, does not matter how big or small size they are.